-You may call telephone number is 702-828-3271 to contact the Fingerprint Bureau at either the main office at 5880 Cameron Street, Las Vegas, NV 89119 or, the (remote office) Fingerprint Bureau located at the Headquarters Campus at 400 S. Martin Luther King Boulevard, Building C., Las Vegas, NV 89106.
-The Fingerprint Bureau remote office shares the same lobby area with Police Records Bureau.
+You may call telephone number is 702-828-3271 to contact the Records and Fingerprint Bureau located at the Headquarters Campus at 400 S. Martin Luther King Boulevard, Building C., Las Vegas, NV 89106.
 Please bring with you a signed Employer Application form (completely filled out in black ink) and any 2 (two) of the following forms of identification:

 - State issued Driver’s License or State ID